tkegan/Load-Frame-Controller/README.md

-# RS232TiniusOlsenUI
+# Tinius Olsen Controller
-A control UI for select Tinius Olsen Load Frames
+A graphical user interface for controlling for select Tinius Olsen Load Frames with RS-232 serial interfaces.

 ## About
 The Bucknell Universtity College of Engineering has a number of Tinius Olsen load frames with RS-232 serial interfaces.
-In order to support research endevours a GUI was created circa 2004-2007 using National Instruments LabView.
-LabView now appears to be nearing end of life so we have decided to replace the GUI with one developed in Python + Gtk3 we can deploy on low cost hardware (Raspberry Pi running Linux).
+In order to support research endevours a GUI was created circa 2004-2007 using National Instruments' LabView.
+The version of LabView used is no longer supported and the project files are incompatible with contemporary editions of LabView.
+Therefore a replacement was desired.
+This GUI, developed in Python + Gtk3, can be deployed on low cost, small footprint hardware e.g. a Raspberry Pi 4 running Linux.

 ## Dependencies